randolphjones/Everbank/README.md

 * Repository Project is responsible for data access
 * This solution uses a mocked up dataset stored in a singleton but the Repository layer can be modified to connect to a database

-## Additions for the future
+## Improvements for the future
-* Make the Mockup singleton thread-safe
+* Make the ApplicationData singleton thread-safe
+* Improve encryption for stored passwords by salting them
+* Add Delete account feature